dtcenter/METplus/docs/Release_Guide/release_steps/met/update_version_official.rst

   * If necessary, add a new 'data/table_files/met_header_columns_VX.Y.txt' defining the columns names for this version.

+    * Add that new file name to the list in 'Makefile.am'.

+    * Rerun "./bootstrap" from the top-level MET directory on the project machine to regenerate the corresponding 'Makefile.in' file.

   * If necessary, add a new 'internal/test_unit/hdr/met_X_Y.hdr' file defining the column names for this version for the test scripts.